unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 ### Cross-chain Governance

 The Unlock contract has been deployed on multiple networks.
-In 2023, the Unlock Labs team introduced a mechanism for the DAO on Ethereum mainnet to control the Unlock contract deployed on each of these networks, [enabling cross-chain governance](https://docs.unlock-protocol.com/governance/unlock-dao/cross-chain-governance).
+In 2023, the Unlock Labs team introduced a mechanism for the DAO to control the Unlock contract deployed on each of these networks, [enabling cross-chain governance](https://docs.unlock-protocol.com/governance/unlock-dao/cross-chain-governance).